-Command Description rcsdiff diff comm wo revisions and prints out their differences, using the hand.
-One of the revisions compared can be checked out. and is useful for finding out about changes. rcsfreeze number to onfiguration.
-Assigns the same symbolic revision a given revision in all RCS-files.
-This command is occurately recording a configuration. rcsmerge Merges two revisions, rev1 and rev2, with respect to a common ancestor.
+Command Description rcsdiff Compares two revisions and prints out their differences, using the diff command.
+One of the revisions compared can be checked out.
+This command is useful for finding out about changes. rcsfreeze Freezes a configuration.
+Assigns the same symbolic revision number to a given revision in all RCS files.
+This command is useful for accurately recording a configuration. rcsmerge Merges two revisions, rev1 and rev2 , with respect to a common ancestor.
 A three-way file comparison determines the parts of lines that are the same in all three revisions, the same in two revisions, or different in all three.
 Overlapping changes are flagged and reported to the user.
-Option Description -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rcsstat -file status.
-Prints information about RCS-files, for ne current version of the file selected with the -r option. rcstime RCS-file wa kin time.
-Prints the time a particular revision of a given as checked in to the system.
-The revision is selected by d name, checkin date and time, author, or state. rlog Reads log messages.
-Prints the log messages and other information in an RCS-file, for example: RCS-file name, working file name, head (the number of the latest revision on the trunk), default branch, access list, locks, symbolic names, number of revisions and descriptive text.
-Option Description -h Prints only the RCS-file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.
+Option Description -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rlog Reads log messages.
+Prints the log messages and other informati in an RCS file, for example: RCS file name, working file name, he (the number of the latest revision on the trunk), default branch, access list, locks, symbolic names, number of revisions and descriptive text.
+Option Description -h Prints only the RCS file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.